jplim/nsc-ui5-host/README.md

 # nsc-ui5-host

-A UI5 application to test the integration of NSC custom UI5 library.
+An UI5 application to test the integration of NSC custom UI5 library.

 ![](./assets/app.jpg)